Jump Ahead To:

 4. The Fan

-The Fan is the most iconic neighorhood in Richmond.
+The Fan is the most iconic neighborhood in Richmond.
 Very walkable, with tons of corner bars and restaurants, and sitting next door to Virginia Commonwealth University.
 Called The Fan because of the unique way the streets ‘fan’ out into the Museum District, it’s by far Richmond’s most picturesque, scenic neighborhood.
 Seriously, just look at that photo above.
 It’s adorable.

 What’s Happening in The Fan

 There are a ton of restaurants and bars to explore in The Fan, both older standbys as well as new and happening spots.
-For standys, Helen’s is one of the oldest restaurants in Richmond, with a bustling bar scene in addition to a robust fine-dining experience.
+For stand-bys, Helen’s is one of the oldest restaurants in Richmond, with a bustling bar scene in addition to a robust fine-dining experience.
 Sidewalk and Curbside are both well-trod Richmond bars, though don’t ignore newer entrants – Celladora offers a romantic bespoke dining experience, and Jardin has quickly become a destination for wine drinkers from all over the city.

 Schools in The Fan